wsteenbeek/sppt/README.md

 Version
 -------

 The first published version of package `sppt` was version 0.1.4.
-In February 2018 new functions were added to the package as a result of the following publication:
+In February 2018 new functions were added to the package.
+The most recent version of the package is:

-> Wheeler, A., Steenbeek, W., & Andresen, M.A.
-(2018).
-Testing for Similarity in Area-Based Spatial Patterns: Alternative Methods to Andresen's Spatial Point Pattern Test.
-(SSRN: <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3111822>)

-Up to 0.1.4, please cite package `sppt` in publications as:

-> Steenbeek, W., Vandeviver, C. Andresen, M.A., Malleson, N. (2017). *sppt: Spatial Point Pattern Test*.
-R package version 0.1.4.
-URL: <https://github.com/wsteenbeek/sppt>

-For version 0.1.5 and above, the updated reference is (change version number accordingly):

 > Steenbeek, W., Vandeviver, C. Andresen, M.A., Malleson, N., Wheeler, A. (2018). *sppt: Spatial Point Pattern Test*.
 R package version 0.1.6.
 URL: <https://github.com/wsteenbeek/sppt>